Oculus Go Development

 Your Rift app must meet or exceed the store guidelines to be considered for distribution on the Oculus Store.
-You can test your app prior to submission using the VRC Validator tool.

 The Rift test plan is the exact criteria we use to test your app during the technical review phase of the app submission process.
 It explains each requirement in detail, including steps to test and what the expected result is.